Brake Pad Replacement

 It is important to remember that unusual brake sounds are not only caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Maryborough Service Centre we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and tell you if they call for replacing.
+At Maryborough Service Centre we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our Vehicle Inspection Report we inspect the brake pads for wear and tell you if they call for replacing.
 We can also advise the right pad for your local conditions and driving style.

 How often should my Brake pads be replaced?

 Brake Pads can live anywhere between 15,000 to 70,000 km's.
 This can change because of a number of factors such as; regular heavy loads, driving style and conditions.
 If your brake pads are wearing out prematurely your mechanic might advise using a heat resistant or heavier duty brake pad more suited to your vehicle.

 Can I DIY my brake pads replacement?